-At any given point in time there are two branches under the development, the stable branch and the master/unstable branch.
+At any given point in time there are two branches under the development, the stable branch and the main development branch/unstable branch.
 Once every six months when the creation of a new stable branch occurs a third active maintenance branch is created.
 This branch is kept up to date with the stable stable for a period of one-month after which the final release on that branch is created.
 That said there is nothing against a developer continuing to maintain the branch or creating release from it, it is just not expected.

 The type of development that can occur on a branch is dictated by where the branch is in terms of its life cycle.

 The type of acceptable development on the stable branch does not change much over its lifetime.
 It is meant for bug fixes and new features that do not affect the GeoServer API or significantly affect the stability.
 A PSC vote (with eventual proposal) can be called in case a significant new feature or change needs to be back ported to the stable branch overriding the above rules.

 If, for any reason, a release is delayed the next release will be rescheduled 30 days after the last release (that is, delaying the whole train of remaining releases).

 The type of development on the main development branch/unstable branch changes over its lifetime from four months of open development to two months of stable/hardening development.

 Open development phase¶